- File Explorer is a valuable tool that enables easy browsing and managing of files and folders stored on a Windows PC.

 After resetting file associations to default, the problem with unresponsive File Explorer should be resolved.

-Solution 8 – Remove IDT Audio
+8. Remove IDT Audio

-Solution 9 – Change scaling settings
+9. Change scaling settings

-File Explorer problems can occur sometimes due to your scaling settings.
-Users reported that their File Explorer isn’t responding, but they managed to fix that issue with this simple trick.
+File Explorer problems can sometimes occur due to your scaling settings.
+For example, users reported that their File Explorer isn’t responding, but they managed to fix that issue with this simple trick.